pssst/pssst/README.md

 Please take a look at our [documentation](/doc/) which can be under `doc`.

-We alse have additional repositories:
+We also have additional repositories:
 * [Pssst Configs](https://github.com/pssst/pssst-config/)
 * [Pssst Scripts](https://github.com/pssst/pssst-script/)